 If your field crew doesn’t have the materials they need for a project, they can’t start it.
 That means a lot of back-and-forth, frustration, and inevitable project delays.
 Pushing back a project is not only bad for your business in terms of extra costs, your clients will be unhappy, too.
 As a result, your overall client satisfaction will take a hit—making it harder to win back business.

-Quality control, and effective communication, are key for preventing project delays and keeping everyone (from your crews to your clients) happy.
+Utilizing construction quality control software for material deliveries can help prevent this.
+Quality control and effective communication are key for preventing project delays and keeping everyone (from your crews to your clients) happy.

 What are potential safety hazards with material deliveries?

 According to the Occupational Safety and Health Administration (OSHA), potential hazards for workers with handling materials include: